markkuether/general/README.md

 # general
-Utilities or other code I wish to share
+This contains small programs and scripts that I wish to share with others.
+These are not perfect, but should run.
+Most Python code is designed to run in the console.